 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign items to other users …
+If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …

 Assign To-Do Items to Users

-Enabling this option (‘Yes’) lets you assign tasks to other users …
+If this option is enabled (‘Yes’), you can assign to-do items to other users …

 Note: This set this option to ‘Yes’ for the settings below it to work.